dolthub/docs/content/reference/sql/server/garbage-collection.md

 ## Shallow GC

 Shallow garbage collection is a less complete but faster garbage collection that prunes unreferenced table files.
-Each `Commit` call creates a new table file.
-Once the maximum number of table files is exceeded, we conjoin them, which can leave behind some table file garbage.
+In normal operation, Dolt does not create unreferenced table files which stay on disk for a long time.
+But during some operations, including server shutdown, Dolt can leave behind unreferenced table files and various temporary files which will not currently be automatically cleaned up.

 During shallow garbage collection we iterate through all table files and remove any that aren't referenced in the manifest.